Krizzzn/1SE-backup/README.md

 ### Split
 `>thor onesecond:split FILE_NAME --start-date 2013-01-01`
 splits the FILE_NAME into 1 second chunks and places them into a directory structure (i.e. `/201301 January/2013-01-01.mov`).
 The `--start-date` parameter should be set to the first second's date.
 This is required to assign correct file names to the chunks.
 The split command ignores the last 5 seconds that normally show the 1SE logo.
-This can be overridden with the `--cut-from-end` parameter or by turning of the `--one-second-everyday-mode`.
+This can be overridden with the `--cut-from-end` parameter or by turning off the `--one-second-everyday-mode`.

 ### Autosplit
 `>thor onesecond:auto_split`
-Auto-splitting searches for the .mov with the latest modified date and splits it into one second chunks.
-As date the Action uses the last created video chunk.
+Auto-splitting searches for the .mov with the latest modified date and splits it into one second long chunks.
+This action uses the last created video chunk as date.
-Auto split requires that the split action ran at least once, and the directory structure is not modified.
+Auto split requires that the split action ran at least once, and an unmodified directory structure.
 This action also uses the `--cut-from-end` and `--one-second-everyday-mode` parameters.

 `>thor onesecond:auto_split FILE_NAME`